linuxdeepin/deepin-manual/manual-assets/professional/deepin-music/en_US/index.md

         <tr>
             <td>2</td>
             <td>Main menu</td>
-            <td>Users can add playlist, add music, set options, view manual and about information, and exit the application by main menu.</td>
+            <td>Users can add playlist, add music, set options, view manual and about information and exit the application by main menu.</td>
         </tr>
     	<tr>
             <td>3</td>
             <td>Sort options</td>
-            <td>Users can sort the list by time added, title, artist or album name.</td>
+            <td>Users can sort the list by different types of order including time added, title, artist or album name.</td>
         </tr>
     	<tr>
             <td>4</td>
             <td>Play box</td>
-            <td>Show the name of the song being played, cover and album name.</td>
+            <td>Show the name of the song being played, the cover and the album name.</td>
         </tr>
     		<tr>
             <td>5</td>